MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 ```
 ### Device Interface Registry State

-Isolated driver packages use device interfaces to share state with other drivers and components as opposed to hardcoding paths to global registry locations.
-Below is an example of how isolated driver packages should think about communicating with other drivers via device interfaces:
+Isolated driver packages use device interfaces to share state with other drivers and components instead of hardcoding paths to global registry locations.
+For example:

 ![screen shot of the output window](images/device-interface-communication.png)

-In order to read and write device interface registry state, use the following API's:
+To read and write device interface registry state, use these functions:

 * WDM:
   * [**IoOpenDeviceInterfaceRegistryKey**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nf-wdm-ioopendeviceinterfaceregistrykey)